Understanding Standards: AS/NZS 5125.1

 The low-temperature performance test contributes to adjustments in efficiency within the model to account for frosting effects in cold conditions.
 Without AS/NZS 5125.1 testing, products under 700 L in size could not be modelled under the AS/NZS 4234 framework.

 EnergyAE supports manufacturers and suppliers by connecting them with laboratories that carry out AS/NZS 5125.1 testing.
-We can assist with:
+We can also help prepare models for testing, interpret results, complete AS/NZS 4234 modelling using 5125.1 test data, and support the full pathway from testing through to scheme registration.

 Contact us to discuss AS/NZS 5125.1 testing and modelling for your products.